CheapMeow/hexo_blog/source/_posts/2024-01-10-fluid_simulation_for_computer_graphics_reading_note.md

 ##### Copying value

-Set $$s = 0$$ for border cells is one method, another method is copying neighbor fluid cell value to border cell.
+Set $s = 0$ for border cells is one method, another method is copying neighbor fluid cell value to border cell.

 #### Drift problem